-- The public safety office – Your student may need to contact the public safety office if she ever has a safety issue or concern.
+- The public safety office — Your student may need to contact the public safety office if they ever have a safety issue or concern.
 This may also be the office that deals with parking issues if your student has a car on campus.
 Knowing where this office is located means that your student will be able to get there quickly if necessary.

 - The snack bar — Many schools have several snack bars or coffee shops.
 These are crucial to students’ survival.
 When the main dining room is closed, or when there is only time for a bite between classes, the snack bar can be a life saver.
 This may also be the place to meet friends or settle in with the laptop to get work done.
 Your student should check out options early.

-Finding his way around campus may be a challenge for your student at first, but he will be surprised at how quickly he gets to know his new environment.
-What seemed impossible on the day he arrived, seems natural by the end of the first week.
+Finding their way around campus may be a challenge for your student at first, but they will be surprised at how quickly they get to know their new environment.
+What seemed impossible on the day they arrived, seems natural by the end of the first week.
 Locating a few key places on campus will mean that your student will have an extra sense of feeling in control.
-He’ll know that he’s prepared to take advantage of what the college has to offer.
-This will also help you, as college parent, to know that your student is one more step closer to independence.
+They’ll know that they are prepared to take advantage of what the college has to offer.
+This will also help you, as parent, to know that your student is one more step closer to independence.